eunjibang/LRP-Time-Series/README.md

 Python implementation of the LRP method that is a novel methodology for interpreting generic multilayer neural networks by decomposing the network classification decision into contributions of its input elements.

 ## Reference Paper
-**Explaining nonlinear classification decisions with deep taylor decomposition**.
+**"Explaining nonlinear classification decisions with deep taylor decomposition"**.
 Gregoire Montavon, Sebastian Bach, Alexander Binder, Wojciech Samek, and Klaus-Robert Muller (https://arxiv.org/abs/1512.02479)

 ## Example Setup
 This is a deep learning method to classify time- series dataset.
 Our goal is to test how the LRP (more specifically deep Taylor Decomposition) can perform to depict the important time epochs and features from raw time series data.